-Young children benefit in many ways from being outdoors, AND they still need our supervision.
-Your child’s open-ended play, whether digging in the garden, running as fast as she can, or collecting wildflowers on a long walk, will be enhanced if you join in.
-And you can offer guidance as your child tries new activities that may seem challenging to you.
+While young children benefit in many ways from being outside, they still need our supervision.
+Your child’s unstructured, outdoor play will be enhanced if you join in.
+As an involved parent, you can offer guidance as your child tries new activities that may seem challenging.

-Nothing beats trying to cross a stream by stepping from rock to rock (even if a sneaker gets wet or a knee gets bruised), or climbing a tree higher than you knew he could climb.
-Providing a reasonable balance of risk and safety is our job as parents.
-Providing some level of challenge allows children to learn the next skill.
+Nothing beats trying to cross a stream by stepping from rock to rock (even if a sneaker gets wet or a knee gets bruised), or climbing a tree higher than you knew your child could climb.
+Providing a reasonable balance of risk and safety is our job as parents, and providing some level of challenge allows children to learn new skills.